 400 Maryland Ave.
 SW

-Parents or guardians are not required to file a complaint with the Office for Civil Rights or request that the District hold an impartial hearing.
-Parents or guardians may file suit directly in any court of competent jurisdiction alleging a violation of Section 504.
+Parents, guardians, or a student that has reached the age of majority are not required to file a complaint with the Office for Civil Rights or request that the District hold an impartial hearing.
+Complainants may file suit directly in any court of competent jurisdiction alleging a violation of Section 504.

-A parent may wish to mediate a dispute under Section 504 with District personnel rather than request an impartial hearing, file an OCR complaint or file suit.
-If so, the parent should contact the District Section 504 Education Coordinator.
+A parent, guardian, or student that has reached the age of majority may wish to mediate a dispute under Section 504 with district personnel.
+If so, contact the District Section 504 Coordinator.

 Note: The form below is accessible on the district website located under”Forms”.